 If you don’t mind the kids getting sandy feet, then there is a large beachy setup with beautiful yellow sand.
 Kids can not only build an awesome sandcastle, but they can haul their sand on a pulley system to the “lifeguard” tower as well as do some water play here too.

-The Main Playground is huge and has many components.
+This central city playground is huge and has different types of play equipment.
 When it’s busy it can be difficult to keep an eye on your kids, so dress them in bright colours or fluoro if you need to keep tabs on them easily.

 Our favourite part of the main playground is the wide metal slide.
 It runs fast and is wide enough that kids never really have to wait to go down it.
 They also love twirly slide which is a dark slide so you can’t see much on the way down.